NASA-AMMOS/AIT-GUI/doc/source/contribute.rst

 Contributor Guides
 ==================

-These guides provide information on BLISS GUI specific development practices.
-You should also review the `BLISS Contributor Guides <https://github.jpl.nasa.gov/pages/bliss/bliss-core/contribute.html>`_ for additional information.
+These guides provide information on AIT GUI specific development practices.
+You should also review the `AIT Contributor Guides <https://github.jpl.nasa.gov/pages/bliss/bliss-core/contribute.html>`_ for additional information.

 Installation
 ------------

-You should follow the developer installation instructions for BLISS Core in the `BLISS Contributor Guides <https://github.jpl.nasa.gov/pages/bliss/bliss-core/contribute.html>`_ before installing BLISS GUI.
+You should follow the developer installation instructions for AIT Core in the `AIT Contributor Guides <https://github.jpl.nasa.gov/pages/bliss/bliss-core/contribute.html>`_ before installing AIT GUI.

-To install BLISS GUI as a develop-mode package and install all relevant UI packages run:
+To install AIT GUI as a develop-mode package and install all relevant UI packages run:

 .. code-block:: bash

    > pip install -e . --install-option="--with-ui-deps=True"

-We recommend that you add the following line to your **postactivate** script for your BLISS virtual environment so that GUI-related developer binaries are easily accessible.
+We recommend that you add the following line to your **postactivate** script for your AIT virtual environment so that GUI-related developer binaries are easily accessible.

 .. code-block:: bash